 Through Chapter 13 bankruptcy you can discharge debts arising out of your willful and malicious damage to another person's property (the damage was intentional, not accidental) but not willful injury to another person.

 If you pay your tax obligation using a credit card, that debt is normally considered nondischargeable in a Chapter 7 bankruptcy.
 However, in Chapter 13 you can discharge debts you incurred to pay nondischargeable tax obligations.

 Domestic support obligations such as alimony or child support are always nondischargeable.
 However, through Chapter 13 bankruptcy, you can discharge your obligation to your spouse or former spouse for other debts assigned to you in divorce or separation proceedings.

 Example.
-Let's assume in your divorce decree you were assigned and required to pay a joint credit card you held with your spouse.
-If you don't pay it, the credit card company can go after both you and your former spouse despite the family court order assigning the debt to you.
-If you file for Chapter 7 bankruptcy you can discharge your obligation to the creditor but not to your former spouse.
-If your former spouse ends up having to pay the debt, he or she can come after you for that money.
-But a Chapter 13 discharges your obligation to both the creditor and your former spouse.
+Let's assume in your divorce decree you were assigned and required to pay the entirety of a joint credit card you held with your spouse.
+If you don't pay it, the credit card company can go after both you and your former spouse, despite the family court order assigning the debt to you.
+You are broke and fail to pay the balance.
+Consider the following results, which vary depending on which type of bankruptcy you file:

 When you let go of a home in a Chapter 7 case, you'll remain responsible for property taxes, utility bills, and homeowners' dues until the home's title is no longer in your name (in other words, until the lender sells it in foreclosure).
 Some bankruptcy courts, but not all, don't hold you responsible for homeowners' dues if you surrender your home as a part of a Chapter 13 plan.